-You can use the built-in 3-way merge tool Xdiff/Xmerge to resolve even the most complex merge conflicts, since it features language agnostic refactoring support.
-And if you need full semantic merge capabilities you can check out our SemanticMerge product.
+The built-in 3-way merge tool Xdiff/Xmerge lets you resolve even the most complex merge conflicts since it features language-agnostic refactoring support.
+Plastic includes our SemanticMerge product.
+This means that you get the extra power of code-aware merges if you need full semantic merge capabilities.

 Since an image is worth a thousand words, you can visualize the merges using the Branch Explorer .